raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

         print(some_list[i],'is greater than',some_list[i+1]
 ```

 - Run your code to see what happens.
 Can you explain why you only use one less than the length of the list?
-What would happen if the for loop read `for i in range(len(some_list))`?
+- What would happen if the for loop read `for i in range(len(some_list))`?
 Try it and see.

--At the moment the loop just compares the elements in the list and tells us if it's bigger.
+-At the moment the loop just compares the elements in the list and tells us if one is bigger than another.
 You need it to swap the elements.
 You can also have a look at what's going on by using the `display()` function

 ```python
 some_list = [6,2,5,1,7,4,9,3]